yzlin/react-native-audio-api/internal-docs/basic-interfaces.md

 ### OscillatorNode

 The `OscillatorNode` interface represents an oscillator node that generates sounds at a specific frequency and waveform.
+Inherits from `AudioScheduledSourceNode`.

 #### Attributes